cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 If the Web Component is in the Light DOM, then form elements in the component will have no problem as an element in an externally-defined form.

-But a custom element that uses the shadow DOM to encapsulate a `<text>`, `<textarea>` and `<select>` are not automatically associated with a containing form.
+But a custom element that uses the Shadow DOM to encapsulate a `<text>`, `<textarea>` and `<select>` are not automatically associated with a containing form.
 Hacks around this limitation included adding hidden elements to the form to push the data into the form or using a `formdata` event listener to update the form's data before the form is submitted.

 Shadow DOM form components also do not have access to the standard [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation) for validating form values.

-However, a new Web Component standard interface called `ElementInternals` seamlessly integrates a shadow DOM created form elements into the enclosing external form.
+A new Web Component standard DOM interface called [`ElementInternals`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals) seamlessly integrates a shadow DOM created form elements into the enclosing external form.
 All modern browsers support this standard.

 This interface requires the custom element to have a static `formAssociated` property with a value of `true`.
 An additional lifecycle method is then available `formAssociatedCallback(form)` which allows you to get form state at that time.